Averages and nonvanishing of central values of triple product $L$-functions: Preliminaries

 \subsection{Jacquet--Langlands correspondence}

 Let $D$ be a quaternion algebra over $\Q$.
-Define an algebraic group $D^\times$ over $\Q$ by $D^\times(A)=(A\otimes_{\Q} D)^\times$ for a $\Q$-algebra $A$.
+Define an algebraic group $D^\times$ over $\Q$ by $D^\times(A)=(A\otimes_{\Q} D)^\times$ for any $\Q$-algebra $A$.
 Thus $D^\times$ is a reductive algebraic group and we therefore have a theory of automorphic forms and representations of $D^\times$.
 We will be more interested in the forms that correspond to some automorphic forms on $\GL(2,\Q)$ via the Jacquet--Langlands correspondence.

 Let $N$ be a square-free integer with an odd number of prime factors.
 Fix a positive integer $k$.
-Denote by $\cF(N,2k)$ the set of cuspidal automorphic representations of $\PGL(2,\A)$ of level $N$ and weight $2k$.
+Denote by $\cF_{2k}(N)$ the set of normalized cusp newforms of weight $2k$ on $\Gamma_0(N)$ which are Hecke eigenforms, and by $\cF(N,2k)$ the set of cuspidal automorphic representations of $\PGL(2,\A)$ of level $N$ and weight $2k$.
 The following theorem shows the 1-1 correspondence between $\cF_{2k}(N)$ and $\cF(N,2k)$.